cksystemsteaching/selfie/README.md

 The right occurrence of the `-c` option instructs the RISC-U machine code generated by `starc` for `selfie.c`, as instructed by the left occurrence of the `-c` option, to compile `selfie.c` again!

-> Fixed-point of self-compilation
+> Fixed point of self-compilation

 Self-compilation raises an important question: is the code generated by `starc` for `selfie.c` the same regardless of whether we run `starc` using our bootstrapped ARM executable or using the RISC-U executable generated by the ARM executable?
-The answer is yes and we call that the *fixed-point of self-compilation*.
+The answer is yes and we call that the *fixed point of self-compilation*.
 Simply try:

 ```bash
 make self-self